-Principles, standards, techniques, and professionalism in bank auditing.
+Explores principles, standards, techniques and professionalism in bank auditing.
 External audits and the role of the external auditor.

-Internal control, audit procedures, and the role of the internal auditor.
+Internal control, audit procedures and the role of the internal auditor.
 Audits by directors, trust department audits, EDP audits, other audits.
 Customer confirmations.

 Prerequisite: ACC 101.
 (MGT 111 is recommended.)